nihemelandu/nihemelandu.github.io/README.md

 ---

-Welcome — I use machine learning,  Causal Inference,  and statistical methods to address uncertainty in decision-making systems, with a focus on **supply chain optimization**.
+Welcome — I use machine learning,  Causal Inference, statistical methods, optimization and simulation to address uncertainty in decision-making systems, with a focus on **supply chain optimization**.

 🔗 **Portfolio**: [nihemelandu.github.io](https://nihemelandu.github.io)